bevyengine/bevy/examples/README.md

 [Observers](../examples/ecs/observers.rs) | Demonstrates observers that react to events (both built-in life-cycle events and custom events)
-[One Shot Systems](../examples/ecs/one_shot_systems.rs) | Shows how to flexibly run systems without scheduling them [Parallel Query](../examples/ecs/parallel_query.rs) | Illustrates parallel queries with `ParallelIterator` [Relationships](../examples/ecs/relationships.rs) | Define and work with custom relationships between entities [Removal Detection](../examples/ecs/removal_detection.rs) | Query for entities that had a specific component removed earlier in the current frame
+[One Shot Systems](../examples/ecs/one_shot_systems.rs) | Shows how to flexibly run systems without scheduling them [Parallel Query](../examples/ecs/parallel_query.rs) | Illustrates parallel queries with `ParallelIterator` [Prefabs](../examples/ecs/prefabs.rs) | Demonstrates how to load, store and clone template entity collections [Relationships](../examples/ecs/relationships.rs) | Define and work with custom relationships between entities [Removal Detection](../examples/ecs/removal_detection.rs) | Query for entities that had a specific component removed earlier in the current frame
 [Run Conditions](../examples/ecs/run_conditions.rs) | Run systems only when one or multiple conditions are met